dotnet-foundation/mod-dotnet-bot/README.md

 That should be it!

 > Note:
 > On the SVG files, make sure all objects within the svg are grouped.
 So before you save an svg, do a "select all" and "group" them together.
+> Also, export the svg files with the CSS Properties option changed to Presentation Attributes in Advanced Options.